Introduction to Pipe Fittings

-Pipe Fittings are an important piping component that helps in changing the direction of the flow such as elbows, tees, changes the size of the pipe such as reducers, reducing tees, distribute the water supply from the main pipe to other pipes of equal size or lower size, etc. connect different components such as couplings and stop the flows such as Caps.
+Pipe Fittings are an important piping component that helps in changing the direction of the flow such as elbows, tees, changes the size of the pipe such as reducers, reducing tees, distribute the water supply from the main pipe to other pipes of equal size or lower size, etc. connect different components such as couplings and stop the flows such as caps.
 In plumbing, many types of fixtures are joined with the help of various types of material such as metallic or plastic, as per the requirement.
 Pipe fittings vary depending on the type of pipe used.
-Fittings are fixed in the plumbing system to join straight pipes or any section of tubes.
-Any part used in connection with water supply, distribution, measurement, controlling, use and disposal of water is known as a pipe fitting.
 Pipe fittings basically include the range of components that are used to connect pipe ends for in-line, multi-port, offset and mounting configurations.
 Pipe fitting cross sections are mostly, but not always, circular in shape to match with the pipe section with which they are connected.

 Types of Pipe Fittings